How to Make Your Own Luxurious Aphrodite Offering Oil

 Roses are frequently associated with Aphrodite in mythology.

-One myth describes the creation of the red rose when Aphrodite accidentally bleeds on a white rose from a cut on her foot.
+One myth describes the creation of red roses when Aphrodite bleeds on a white rose from a cut on her foot.

 Rose acts as a light, fresh top note.